amydohlin/data-collection-challenge/README.md

     * header row: th
     * data row: tr, td, class = "data-row"

-The instructions pointed to using BeautifulSoup to scrape the table information, but I could not get the code to work (original code is still in the notebook for grading purposes, but it is commented out).
+The instructions pointed to using BeautifulSoup to scrape the table information, but I could not get the code to work (original code is shown below and is still in the notebook for grading purposes, but it is commented out).
 Instead I used Pandas to scrape the table information and arrange it into a dataframe.

 issue with the min temp not showing up in table; took out the (C) in the column name and that fixed the problem, not sure why